Supporting all nationalities and regions

 Our organisation wants to create a safe and welcoming environment that supports and encourages LGBTQ Carers to ask for the help they are so often missing out on.
 Our support staff will provide opportunities to talk about your sexual orientation, should you wish to.
 If you don’t want to, you don’t have to!
 We will talk to you about confidentiality and how we protect information you share with us.
 We understand you may want to talk about specific issues you are facing as an LGBTQ Carer.

 Whatever your caring situation, if you would like to speak to someone about your caring role, we will listen to you and respond to you in an empathic and respectful way and help you to look at solutions that may help to improve your situation and your own wellbeing.
 Allsorts Youth have now delivered four LGBTQ Awareness Training sessions to Carers Support West Sussex staff, including Wellbeing Support Workers, Managers and Trustees.
-Staff training forms part of our commitment to understand issues and discrimination faced by Lesbian, Gay, Bisexual, Transgender and Query/Questioning people helping us to assess how inclusive and accessible our services are to LGBTQ Carers.
+Staff training forms part of our commitment to understand issues and discrimination faced by Lesbian, Gay, Bisexual, Transgender and Queer/Questioning people helping us to assess how inclusive and accessible our services are to LGBTQ Carers.

 Supporting Gypsies, Romas and Travellers